Aditya-Holla/financialadvisor/README.md

 myStockDNA – Darwin Portfolio Optimizer

-myStockDNA is an investment analysis and portfolio optimization platform powered by Darwin, a machine-learning–driven engine that helps users build and optimize portfolios based on goals, financial data, and risk tolerance.
+myStockDNA is an investment analysis and portfolio optimization platform built around Darwin, a machine-learning–driven engine that helps users construct and optimize portfolios based on goals, financial data, and risk tolerance.

-Features

-Portfolio optimization with percentage allocations

-Three risk profiles: Conservative, Moderate, Aggressive

-Risk profile recommendations based on user financials

-Support for preset asset universes or user-selected stocks/ETFs

-Fundamental and technical analysis to guide asset selection

-Secure financial data integration (Plaid – assets & balances)

-Conversational planning with goal and constraint inputs

-PDF and document review for investment context

-How It Works

-User connects financial accounts and defines goals

-User selects assets or uses a preset universe

-Darwin analyzes risk, correlations, and fundamentals

-Optimized portfolio allocations are generated

-Clear explanations and recommendations are returned

-Tech Stack (High Level)

-Machine learning–based optimization engine

-Real-time market and fundamentals data via APIs

-Secure financial data aggregation (Plaid)

-Modular, API-driven backend architecture
+What it does
+Darwin takes a set of stocks or ETFs and produces optimized portfolio allocations.
+It evaluates fundamentals, risk, and correlations, then recommends percentage weights aligned to a selected risk profile.

+Risk profiles
+The platform supports three investment risk profiles: Conservative, Moderate, and Aggressive.
+Based on connected financial data and user inputs, Darwin can also recommend adjusting the selected risk profile.

+User inputs
+Users can select assets from preset universes or choose their own.
+The platform provides fundamental and technical data to support asset selection.
+Users can also describe goals in plain language and upload investment-related documents for review.

+Financial data
+Users may connect accounts via Plaid to provide asset and balance information.
+This data is used to ground portfolio recommendations in real financial context.

+Architecture
+The system uses a modular, API-driven backend with real-time market data, a financial knowledge base, and a portfolio optimization engine.

 Status

-Active development.
-APIs and optimization logic are currently being integrated.
+This project is under active development.
+Core APIs and optimization logic are currently being integrated.

 Disclaimer

-For informational and educational purposes only.
-Not financial advice.
+This software is for educational and informational purposes only and does not constitute financial advice.